4.9 Star Rating All-American Pest Control Reviews 1303 Reviews

 The infamous black widow spider is a black spider with a distinct orange or red hourglass shape on its belly.
 This spider is commonly found in warm, closed-in, dark areas.
 The bite of these spiders is considered venomous, and if you are bitten you should immediately seek medical attention making sure to bring the spider with you for identification purposes if possible.

 The easiest, most assured and way to lessen the amount of spiders that you come in contact with in Tennessee is to partner up with the professional pest control team here at All-American Pest Control.
 Our Perimeter Plus Pest Control program is designed to provide year-round control for spiders and all of Tennessee’s common household pests.
+We also offer brown recluse spider control should these pests decide to make your home their own.
 Acquiring your 'taste' or appreciation for spiders isn't required when you have us on your side.
 Contact us today for your free in-home evaluation and start appreciating how glorious life is when it's pest-free!

 Launch Front Chat